Ready to find the perfect college degree?

 - Have working experience in this field

 - Have completed a certain number of continuing education credits

-The increasing need to provide better healthcare to more patients has put out a demand for nurse administrators.
+The increasing need to provide better healthcare to more patients has created a demand for nurse administrators.
 Medical and health services managers are expected to see a job growth of 20% from 2016-2026 as reported by the U.S. Bureau of Labor Statistics.
-These professionals earned annual wages that ranged from $58,350 to $176,130 with the average wage at $111,680 as of May 2017.
+These professionals earned annual wages that range from $58,350 to $176,130 with the average wage at $111,680 as of May 2017.

 Working as a nurse administrator can be an extremely rewarding career not just for the wages but also because a nurse administrator has the opportunity to improve the healthcare patients receive.
 The best way for nurse administrators to make themselves marketable to potential employers is to obtain nurse administrator certification.

 - 20 Most Affordable Online Master’s In Nursing Leadership and Nurse Administration

 - What is the Best Degree Path to Becoming a Nurse?